Bypassing Your Day in Court

 Immediate and Devastating Consequences

-- Bank Levies: The lender can send a marshal to your bank to freeze your accounts and seize all available funds without warning.
+- Bank Levies: The lender can send a marshal or sheriff to your bank to freeze your accounts and seize all available funds without warning.

-- Asset Seizure: Physical assets belonging to the business can be seized to satisfy the judgment.
+- Asset Seizure: In extreme cases, physical assets belonging to the business can be seized to satisfy the judgment.

-- Personal Liability: If your MCA required a personal guarantee, a COJ allows the lender to go after your personal assets.
+- Personal Liability: If your MCA required a personal guarantee, a COJ allows the lender to go after your personal bank accounts and assets.

 Defending Against a COJ